dancer1325/bitcoin.org-developer-doc/glossary.md

                 **Not to be confused with:** Orphan block (a block whose previous (parent) hash field points to an unknown block, meaning the orphan can't be validated)

-              Standard Transaction
+# Standard Transaction
-                A transaction that passes Bitcoin Core's IsStandard() and IsStandardTx() tests.
-Only standard transactions are mined or broadcast by peers running the default Bitcoin Core software.
+* == transaction /
+  * passes Bitcoin Core's `IsStandard()` & `IsStandardTx()` tests
+* are mined OR broadcasted by
+  * ONLY peers / run the default Bitcoin Core software

                 Start string
                 Network magic
                   Four defined bytes which start every message in the Bitcoin P2P protocol to allow seeking to the next message.

                 Testnet
                   A global testing environment in which developers can obtain and spend satoshis that have no real-world value on a network that is very similar to the Bitcoin mainnet.

                   **Not to be confused with:** Regtest (a local testing environment where developers can control block generation)

                 Token
                   A token is a programmable digital asset with its own codebase that resides on an already existing block chain.
 Tokens are used to help facilitate the creation of decentralized applications.

                   **Not to be confused with:** Bitcoins, Satoshis, Security token, Denominations

 # Transaction fee / Miners fee
 * == amount remaining